TronicPunk/climatronic/README.md

 - two digital PWM outputs with 1..10KHz PWM frequency and 0.1% duty cycle resolution e.g. for fan speed control
 - tiny web interface to read status information and setup control parameters
-- MQTT support to privide measurement and output values for data logging
+- MQTT support to provide measurement and output values for data logging

 #### Important links:
 For more information, please refer to: